erik1968/analog-smith21/content/pages/about.md

       relativeUrl: true
 layout: page
 ---
 My name is Erik S. I live near Spokane, Washington and recently completed the Visual Comm Design BDes + UX/Web Training Certificate program at Eastern Washington University (class of '21).
-This web site template was my first out the gate after graduation and have since completed two successfuly freelance projects, and working up as many portfolio-ready projects as I can while balancing time w/projects on the home-front, homeschooling our daughter, and spending time w/family.
+This web site template was my first out the gate after graduation.
+Since then, I've maintained proficiency w/the tools, completed successful freelance projects, and now working up those + as many portfolio-ready projects as I can while balancing time w/projects at our rural home-front, homeschooling our daughter, networking and spending time w/friends, colleagues & family.

 Soon, this URL will re-direct to a new site I have been developing for some time now that will more accurately host & reflect my style, personality and works.
-Please come back in December.
+Please come back in >>> December '21...